FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/01Introduction.md

 | Term    | Definition  |
 |---------|-------------|
 | Client      | Initiator of session.
-| Credentials | In FIXP, credentials are used only for business entity identification, not as a security key.
+| Credentials | User identification
 | Flow        | A unidirectional stream of messages.
 Each flow has one producer and one or more consumers.
 | Idempotence | Idempotence means that an operation that is applied multiple times does not change the outcome, the result, after the first time
 | IP MC       | IP Multicast
 | Server      | Acceptor of session
 | Session     | A dialog for exchanging application messages between peers.
 An established point-to-point session consists of a pair of flows, one in each direction between peers.
 A multicast session consists of a single flow from the producer to multiple consumers.
 | TCP         | Transmission Control Protocol
+| TLS         | Transport Layer Security is a set of cryptographic methods to provide security to a session.
+The successor to Security Sockets Layer (SSL).
 | UDP         | User Datagram Protocol